Promises and Secrets

 Did you know that the Bible never mentions that we are to attend a "church"?

+Of course, when I say the "Bible", I mean the original writings with the interpretation of the language meaning what the original speakers really said.
 We are not even told to gather for worship in any common public facility.
 Don't get all worked up!
 We all know about the Hebrews 10:24-25

 24And let us consider how we may spur one another on toward love and good deeds, 25not giving up meeting together, as some are in the habit of doing, but encouraging one another - and all the more as you see the Day approaching.
 (NIV)